adavarski/DataScience-DataOps_MLOps-Playground/k8s/Demo6-Spark-ML/README.md

 - Data governance

-Lakehouses provide the tools with which you can reason about data integrity andaudit all the data changes for policy compliance.Currently, there are a few open source systems, such as Apache Hudi, Apache Iceberg,and Delta Lake, that can be used to build lakehouses with these properties.
-At a very high level, all three projects have a similar architecture inspired by well-known data‐base principles.
+Lakehouses provide the tools with which you can reason about data integrity andaudit all the data changes for policy compliance.
+Currently, there are a few open source systems, such as Apache Hudi, Apache Iceberg,and Delta Lake, that can be used to build lakehouses with these properties.
+At a very high level, all three projects have a similar architecture inspired by well-known database principles.
 They are all open data storage formats that do the following:

 • Store large volumes of data in structured file formats on scalable filesystems.

 • Maintain a transaction log to record a timeline of atomic changes to the data (much like databases).

 • Use the log to define versions of the table data and provide snapshot isolation guarantees between readers and writers.

 • Support reading and writing to tables using Apache Spark.

 Within these broad strokes, each project has unique characteristics in terms of APIs, performance, and the level of integration with Apache Spark’s data source APIs.
 We will explore them next.
 Note that all of these projects are evolving fast, and therefore some of the descriptions may be outdated at the time you are reading them.
 Refer to the online documentation for each project for the most up-to-date information.

 ### Apache Hudi

 Initially built by Uber Engineering, Apache Hudi—an acronym for Hadoop Update Delete and Incremental—is a data storage format that is designed for incremental upserts and deletes over key/value-style data.
 The data is stored as a combination of columnar formats (e.g., Parquet files) and row-based formats (e.g., Avro files for recording incremental changes over Parquet files).
 Besides the common features mentioned earlier, it supports:

 • Upserting with fast, pluggable indexing